dblock/code.dblock.org/_posts/2011/2011-05-12-improving-tags-mapreduce-with-mongodb-18x.markdown

 end
 {% endhighlight %}

-We’ll also have to remember to delete tags that no longer exist.
+We'll also have to remember to delete tags that no longer exist.

 {% highlight ruby %}
 (tags_before.values - tags_after).each do |tag|